Rigidity of Julia sets for Henon type maps

-\begin{remark} \rm The above results can be applied to $f^{-1}, K_-,J_-, G^-$ and $T_-$.
+\begin{remarks} \rm It is likely that the hypothesis on $K_+$ is always satisfied, see \cite{FS4} for results in this direction.
+The above results can be applied to $f^{-1}, K_-,J_-, G^-$ and $T_-$.
 The invariant probability measure $\mu:=T_+\wedge T_-$ turns out to be the unique measure of maximal entropy $\log d$.
 It is exponentially mixing and saddle periodic points are equidistributed with respect to $\mu$.
-We refer to \cite{BLS2,Dinh1} for details. \end{remark}
+We refer to \cite{BLS2,Dinh1} for details. \end{remarks}